-Spread of Digital and Information Technologies and External Creation of International Frameworks and Regulations for Environment Global Warming Prevention Diversification of Powertrain Technologies and
+External Environment Spread of Digital and Information Technologies and Creation of International Frameworks and Regulations for Global Warming Prevention

-Social Introduction of Products for Hybrid Electric Vehicles (HEVs) Needs and Other Electric Vehicles innovative technologies that have led to the development of world-first
+Social Needs Diversification of Powertrain Technologies and Introduction of Products for Hybrid Electric Vehicles (HEVs) and Other Electric Vehicles

-• Established the Fundamental Research Center (currently the Advanced ities on a global basis to improve our factories, led by personnel on the front lines of production.
-These EF activities represent the origins of
+- Established the Fundamental Research Center (currently the Advanced Research and Innovation Center), which has created a large number of innovative technologies that have led to the development of world-first and world-best products - · Commenced Excellent Factory (EF) activities.
+We began to expand activities on a global basis to improve our factories, led by personnel on the front lines of production.
+These EF activities represent the origins of DENSO's activities focused on quality improvements. - · Utilized core technologies to develop products that contributed to ecofriendly lifestyles